- 30 Aug

 Validating Your Business Idea

-You may also have ethical dilemas around the nature of your idea.
+You may also have ethical dilemmas around the nature of your idea.
 See our article about "Symbiotic Versus Parasitic Business Models".

 Identify Your Target Audience

-The most sensible first step is to identify who you believe your customers are going to be, and to use a representative sample of them to sound out your idea.
-The more defined you can be in determining who you are targeting, the more successful your validation, and your business is likely to be.
+The most sensible first step is to identify who you believe your customers are going to be and to use a representative sample of them to sound out your idea.
+The more defined you can be in determining who you are targeting, the more successful your validation, and your business are likely to be.

-Using our invoice finance brokerage as an example once again, we could say that our target audience are UK companies.
+Using our invoice finance brokerage as an example once again, we could say that our target audience is UK companies.
 This is true and this makes customers easy to identify.
-However, only 1% of UK companies use invoice finance service.
+However, only 1% of UK companies use invoice finance services.
 Therefore it is prudent to be more specific about who our target customers are.
-In our case we might say, they need to sell on credit terms, they need to have a cash flow requirement and they need to be fast growing (growth is linked to the services that we offer 52% of fast growing companies use invoice finance).
+In our case we might say, they need to sell on credit terms, they need to have a cash flow requirement and they need to be fast-growing (growth is linked to the services that we offer 52% of fast-growing companies use invoice finance).
 By being more specific we are increasing our chances of talking to prospective users, rather than the 99% of companies that won't use our services.
-We therefore need to validate with those target customer, and also target them in future for marketing purposes.
+We therefore need to validate with those target customers and also target them in future for marketing purposes.

 Methods Of Validation